-- Attach hooks on the passenger seat to seat mounting on the subframe, and lower it at the rear while pushing forward. - Press down the passenger seat cover until it clicks into place.
+- Attach hooks 1 on the passenger seat to seat mounting 2 on the subframe, and lower it at the rear while pushing forward. - Press passenger seat downward until it clicks into place.

 Danger of accidents The seat can come loose from the anchoring if it is not mounted correctly.